aryanshrestha16/linkToText/README.md

 # linkToText
 This python script utilizes OpenAI API and YouTubeTranscriptApi to summarize a YouTube video link into text.

+## Programming Language used:
-# Language: Python 3.12.1
+Python 3.12.1

+## APIs used:
-# APIs: OpenAI API & YouTubeTranscriptApi
+OpenAI API & YouTubeTranscriptApi